alberttheprince/rpemotes-reborn/README.md

 <br/>
 But if I start the emote `carry2`, then I'll be attached and not the other player.
 *Special case, if both emote have the `Attachto` then only the player who started the emote will be attached.*
+You can specify bones to attach the other player.
+You can find a list here: https://wiki.rage.mp/index.php?title=Bones

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------